-Operating system Keeps track of time and resources used by various tasks and users, this information can be used to track resource usage for a particular user or group of user.
+Operating system Keeps track of time and resources used by various tasks and users, this information can be used to track resource usage for a particular user or group of users.

 - Error detecting aids –

-Operating system constantly monitors the system to detect errors and avoid the malfunctioning of computer system.
+The operating system constantly monitors the system to detect errors and avoid the malfunctioning of a computer system.

 - Coordination between other software and users –

 Operating systems also coordinate and assign interpreters, compilers, assemblers, and other software to the various users of the computer systems.

 The operating system manages the Primary Memory or Main Memory.
 Main memory is made up of a large array of bytes or words where each byte or word is assigned a certain address.
 Main memory is fast storage and it can be accessed directly by the CPU.
 For a program to be executed, it should be first loaded in the main memory.
 An Operating System performs the following activities for memory management: